-Pastoral villages are disappearing as they struggle with food sovereignty.
-In Kani Sard, a village just two miles from Jarmo (where wheat was domesticated around 8,000 B.C.), women make bread with bags of flour marked “Switzerland.”
-Subsistence farming is increasingly difficult with dwindling local support and resources.
-Lack of water has driven more than half of Kani Sard’s population to the city in the past few years.
+In Kani Sard, a village two miles from Jarmo (where wheat was domesticated around 8,000 B.C.), women make bread with bags of flour marked “Pakistan”.
+Along with lack of water and limited agricultural land, dwindling government support has threatened local farming.
+More than half of Kani Sard’s population has left for the cities in the past few years.

 Jarmo, a neolithic farming site in northern Iraq’s foothills, is believed to be one of the world’s earliest farming villages.
 Archaeologists have found evidence of domesticated wheat and seed storage that date from around 8,000 B.C.
 Today, whether by genetic modification or by law, farmers cannot save seeds from many crops.

 A museum in Halabja commemorates the 5,000 people killed in 1998, when Saddam launched chemical attack designed to eradicate a population in northern Iraq.
 Today, uncertainties linger about persistent soil contamination: villages are abandoned, and farmers have been slow to re-cultivate the once-fertile region.
 Yet Halabja is hopeful, filling orchards with pomegranates and apricots, and weapons canisters with garlands of green.